needylove/PH-Reg/README.md

 ### Acknowledgement

-Ph-Reg is built based on the [topology autoencoder](https://github.com/BorgwardtLab/topological-autoencoders) and [Birdal's regularizer](https://github.com/tolgabirdal/PHDimGeneralization).
+Ph-Reg is built based on the [topological autoencoder](https://github.com/BorgwardtLab/topological-autoencoders) and [Birdal's regularizer](https://github.com/tolgabirdal/PHDimGeneralization).

 An old version of the paper can be found [here](https://openreview.net/forum?id=OeNcnlQPRz).
 Shihao wanted to express his gratitude for the high-quality comments made by the reviewers, which definitely improved the paper.